jundalisay/superb/content/en/maharlika/politicians/duterte.md

 According to [our social cycles model](https://superphysics.org/social/supersociology/principles/law-social-cycles)*, the Philippines is currently in a tyranny cycle, to which a dictatorship is the best kind of leader.

 > *The rough equivalent of Cambridge Analytica to this is its psychographics and OCEAN model, just as Myers-Briggs has its E N T J classification.
-Our Medical Superphysics uses a 10-aspect model which we still have to name
+Our Bio Superphysics uses a 10-aspect model which we still have to name